 Notes:

-Applicants shall prepare required documents in envelops carrying personal information and submit them to the institute office to be forwarded to each examination committee member.
+Applicants shall prepare required documents in envelopes carrying personal information and submit them to the institute office to be forwarded to each examination committee member.

 Examination committee member qualifications:

-Having been a professor.
+Having been a professor/ associate professor.

-Having been an academician or a research fellow of Academia Sinica.
+Having been an academician/ associate researcher or a research fellow of Academia Sinica.

-Having been an associate professor or an associate research fellow of Academia Sinica and having academic achievements.

 Holding a doctoral degree and having academic achievements.

-Specializing in a rare or unique subject and having academic or professional achievements.

-* There shall be at least one member with the qualifications specified in (1) and (2).
-Members with qualifications specified in (3), (4), and (5) shall provide their academic records and work experience as attachments to be evaluated for approvals in accordance with relevant regulations of the institute.
+* There shall be at least one member with the qualifications in (1) and (2).
+Members with qualifications (3) shall submit their academic records and work experience as attachments to be evaluated for approval in accordance with the relevant regulations of the institute.